Saskatchewan Human Rights Commission v Whatcott: Freedom of expression analysis

-Rothstein J next analyzed the constitutionality of section 14(1)(b) of the SHRC, applying the correctness standard of review.
-Rothstein J held that the expression was protected by section 2(b) of the Charter, and proceeded to conduct a section 1 Oakes test.
-Rothstein J described the purpose of the legislation as "reducing the harmful effects and social costs of discrimination by tackling certain causes of discriminatory activity", noting its emotional and societal effects on vulnerable groups and its ability to impede democratic discussion.
-Thus Rothstein J found that the provision was prescribed by law and that its objective was pressing and substantial.
+Rothstein next analyzed the constitutionality of section 14(1)(b) of the SHRC, applying the correctness standard of review.
+He held that the expression was protected by section 2(b) of the Charter, and proceeded to conduct a section 1 Oakes test.
+He described the purpose of the legislation as "reducing the harmful effects and social costs of discrimination by tackling certain causes of discriminatory activity", noting its emotional and societal effects on vulnerable groups and its ability to impede democratic discussion.
+Thus Rothstein found that the provision was prescribed by law and that its objective was pressing and substantial.

 Rational connection

-Next, Rothstein J considered whether the section 14(1)(b) limitation on free expression was rationally connected to the legislation's purpose.
-Rothstein J wrote that such expression "must seek to marginalize the group by affecting its social status and acceptance in the eyes of the majority" in order for a rational connection to exist.
-Since section 14(1)(b) only captured hate speech communicated in public, and since it applied only to expression based on existing prohibited grounds of discrimination, Rothstein J found that the provision was rationally connected to the legislative objective.
-However, Rothstein J found that the wording "ridicules, belittles or otherwise affronts the dignity of" contained in section 14(1)(b) of the SHRC was constitutionally invalid, since the threshold set by that language was too low and thus did not align with the legislation's purpose.
+Next, Rothstein considered whether the section 14(1)(b) limitation on free expression was rationally connected to the legislation's purpose.
+He wrote that such expression "must seek to marginalize the group by affecting its social status and acceptance in the eyes of the majority" in order for a rational connection to exist.
+Since section 14(1)(b) only captured hate speech communicated in public, and since it applied only to expression based on existing prohibited grounds of discrimination, Rothstein found that the provision was rationally connected to the legislative objective.
+However, he found that the wording "ridicules, belittles or otherwise affronts the dignity of" contained in section 14(1)(b) of the SHRC was constitutionally invalid, since the threshold set by that language was too low and thus did not align with the legislation's purpose.
 The offending words were removed from the section.